-The purpose of this document is to present and analyse the available information on the process of population ageing, the status of the older adult population and the advances made by countries in applying the Regional Strategy for Implementation in Latin America and the Caribbean of the Madrid International Plan of Action on Ageing.
+The purpose of this book is to present and analyse the available information on the process of population ageing, the status of the older adult population and the advances made by countries in applying the Regional Strategy for Implementation in Latin America and the Caribbean of the Madrid International Plan of Action on Ageing.

 The Regional Strategy contains targets, goals and recommendations for action for the benefit of older persons in three priority areas: older persons and development, advancing health and well-being in old age, and enabling environments.
 The Strategy was adopted at the First Regional Conference on Ageing in November 2003 and ratified by ECLAC in resolution 604(XXX) of 2004.
+The Strategy was first reviewed and evaluated in 2007 at the Second Regional Intergovernmental Conference on Ageing in Latin America and the Caribbean, where participating countries adopted the Brasilia Declaration, the importance of which was ratified in resolution 644(XXXII) at the thirty-second session of ECLAC, held in Santo Domingo in June 2008.

 The Latin American and Caribbean region is witnessing a slow but inexorable ageing of its population.
-This is an across-the-board phenomenon, since all of its societies are ageing, although at different rates from country to country.
+This is an across-the-board phenomenon, since all of its societies are ageing, albeit at different rates from country to country.
 Predictably, a demographic transformation of this sort will have far-reaching repercussions on society and in specific public-policy spheres, such as social cohesion, human rights and the role of the State.